ioangogo/Ebola-to-zombie/README.md

 Installation
 ------------

-Down load this and drag the source folder in to chrome
+[Download](https://github.com/ioangogo/Ebola-to-zombie/delete/master/ebolatozombie.crx) and go to the [extention page](chrome://extensions/) and drag it in to there

 Safari Version